 Once you have finished editing your photo, you can apply the same settings to other images.
 The way to do it is by saving them or syncing them.
 This is a huge advantage that using Lightroom has over using Photoshop.

 Syncing can save you a lot of time during food photography editing.

 To save the settings, go up to the top right-hand corner of your screen and click on the Develop tab.
 Choose New Preset from the dropdown menu.

-If you are editing several images and want to apply the same setting to all of them, you can do this by syncing them.
-To do this, highlight the images you want to apply the settings to.
+If you are editing several images and want to apply the same setting to all, you can do this by syncing them.
+To do this, select the food photos you want to apply the settings to.

 The Sync button will appear.
-Simply click on it and the settings from the first image you clicked will be applied to the rest of the selected images.
+When you click on it, Lightroom will apply the settings from the first image to the rest of the selected images.

-Each genre of photography requires its own editing approach in Lightroom.
-This has been a summary of my approach, but it’s not how you must edit in Lightroom.
+Each genre of photography requires its own post-processing approach in Lightroom.

-Hopefully this article can help you with post-processing your food photography by giving you the tools to approach the settings in Lightroom in a way that helps you with your workflow and makes your delicious food look as appetising as possible.
+Knowing the tools to approach the settings in Lightroom helps you with your workflow.
+It also makes your delicious food look as appetising as possible!